elenadoe/Gatekeeping-Amyloid-Status-with-FDG/README.md

 # Gatekeeping-Amyloid-Status-with-FDG

+This is the supporting code to the following manuscript:
-If you make use of this code or its parts, please cite Doering, E., Hoenig, M.C., Bischof, G.N. et al. Introducing a gatekeeping system for amyloid status assessment in mild cognitive impairment.
-Eur J Nucl Med Mol Imaging (2022). https://doi.org/10.1007/s00259-022-05879-6
+**Doering, E., Hoenig, M.C., Bischof, G.N. et al. Introducing a gatekeeping system for amyloid status assessment in mild cognitive impairment.
+Eur J Nucl Med Mol Imaging (2022). https://doi.org/10.1007/s00259-022-05879-6**
+If you make use of this code or its parts, please cite us.

 A demonstration of the analyses can be found under src/demo.ipynb.